Dressing for a wedding is often more stressful than you anticipate and dress code confusion is often the cause. So, can you wear chinos to a wedding?

 Certain suit jackets may be a little more suitable for wearing with chinos.
-These are generally ones which look more casual, for example, with patterns, or made from materials such as linen or seersucker.
+These are generally ones that look more casual, for example, with patterns or made from materials such as linen or seersucker.

 But in general, it should be avoided if at all possible.
 Stick to blazers and sports coats.